Directed polymers and the quantum Toda lattice: The law of the partition function

-\end{cor} Note that the relation (\ref{sym}) also implies that the probability measure $\mu_t$ is invariant under the transformation $-\sigma_0$.
-Combining Corollary \ref{dp} with the formula (\ref{ri}), we obtain (after shifting the contours in the integral~(\ref{theta}) to the left in order to apply Fubini's theorem): \begin{cor} For $s>0$,
+Note that the relation (\ref{sym}) also implies that the probability measure $\mu_t$ is invariant under the transformation $-\sigma_0$.
+Combining Corollary \ref{dp} with the formula (\ref{ri}), we obtain [after shifting the contours in the integral (\ref{theta}) to the left in order to apply Fubini's theorem] the following: \begin{cor} For $s>0$,

-\end{cor} where the integral is along vertical lines with $\Re\l_i<0$ for all $i$.
+where the integral is along vertical lines with $\Re\lambda _i<0$ for all $i$. \end{cor}

-The probability measure on $\iota \R^N$ with density proportional to
+The probability measure on $\iota\R^N$ with density proportional to

-can be interpreted (up to a factor of $\iota\pi$) as the law, at time $1/t$, of the radial part of a Brownian motion in the symmetric space of positive definite Hermitian matrices or, equivalently, the law of the eigenvalues of a `perturbed GUE random matrix' $A_N/\sqrt{t}+R_N/t$, where $A_N$ is an $N\times N$ GUE random matrix and $R_N$ is a diagonal matrix with entries given by the vector $\pi(N-1,N-3,\ldots,1-N)$ (see, for example,~\cite{joc}).
-In particular, it is a determinantal point process~\cite{joh}.
+can be interpreted (up to a factor of $\iota\pi$) as the law, at time $1/t$, of the radial part of a Brownian motion in the symmetric space of positive definite Hermitian matrices or, equivalently, the law of the eigenvalues of a ``perturbed GUE random matrix'' $A_N/\sqrt{t}+R_N/t$, where $A_N$ is an $N\times N$ GUE random matrix and $R_N$ is a diagonal matrix with entries given by the vector $\pi(N-1,N-3,\ldots,1-N)$ (see, e.g., \cite{joc}).
+In particular, it is a determinantal point process \cite{joh}.
 The above expression for the moment generating function of $Z^N_t$ can thus be written as a Fredholm determinant.
-It will be interesting to relate this, in a suitable scaling limit, to the `crossover distributions' recently introduced in the context of KPZ and the stochastic heat equation by Sasamoto and Spohn~\cite{ss1,ss2,ss3,ss4} and Amir, Corwin and Quastel~\cite{acq}, building on recent work of Tracy and Widom~\cite{tw1,tw2,tw3,tw4} on the asymmetric simple exclusion process.
-See also~\cite{cdr,dot,dot2,dk,ps} for related recent developments.
+It will be interesting to relate this, in a suitable scaling limit, to the ``crossover distributions'' recently introduced in the context of KPZ and the stochastic heat equation by Sasamoto and Spohn \cite{ss1,ss2,ss3,ss4} and Amir, Corwin and Quastel \cite{acq}, building on recent work of Tracy and Widom \cite{tw1,tw2,tw3,tw4} on the asymmetric simple exclusion process.
+See also \cite{cdr,dot,dot2,dk,ps} for related recent developments.

-We conclude this section by remarking that the other coordinates of $\T W(t)$ can also be interpreted as logarithmic partition functions, as follows.
-Define an `up/right path' in $\R\times\Z$ to be an increasing path which either proceeds to the right or jumps up by one unit.
+We conclude this section by remarking that the other coordinates of~$\T W(t)$ can also be interpreted as logarithmic partition functions, as follows.
+Define an ``up/right path'' in $\R\times\Z$ to be an increasing path which either proceeds to the right or jumps up by one unit.
 For each sequence $0<s_1<\cdots<s_{N-1}<t$ we can associate an up/right path $\phi$ from $(0,1)$ to $(t,N)$ which has jumps between the points $(s_i,i)$ and $(s_i,i+1)$, for $i=1,\ldots,N-1$, and is continuous otherwise.
 Then we can write

 where